simon-katz/nomis-electric-clojure-mode/README.md

 The mode analyses each Electric function separately — it does not look at the call tree.
 So regions of code that are not colored may in fact always run on one site.

+# A Suggestion

+The colors of nomis-electric-clojure-mode can it hard to read your code and any feedback provided by other modes, so you will at least sometimes want to turn it off.
+You might even choose to generally have the mode off and only turn it on when you want to focus on what's on the client and what's on the server.

+In any case it's useful to be able to turn the mode off and on very quickly, so I suggest setting up a keyboard shortcut for this.
+See the [Keyboard Shortcuts](#keyboard-shortcuts) section.

 # Coloring Initial Whitespace

 By default, initial whitespace is not colored.